ICT2x01-P3-4/ict2x01-p3-4/README.md

 ## Set up
 ### Clone the repository
-1. Navigate to desired directory and open a new terminal window
+1. Navigate to desired directory and open a new terminal window.
-2. Run the following command: `git clone https://github.com/ICT2x01-P3-4/ict2x01-p3-4.git`
+2. Run the following command: `git clone https://github.com/ICT2x01-P3-4/ict2x01-p3-4.git`.

 ### Configure project and install dependencies
-1. Navigate to the root directory of the project
+1. Navigate to the root directory of the project.
 2. Set up virtual env with `python -m venv venv` on the terminal.
-3. To activate the virtual environment type `venv\Scripts\activate.bat` in for **Windows**, and `source venv/bin/activate` for **Linux or MacOS**
+3. To activate the virtual environment type `venv\Scripts\activate.bat` in for .**Windows**, and `source venv/bin/activate` for **Linux or MacOS**
 4. Install the dependencies with `pip install -r requirements.txt`
+5. Navigate into app > static and run `npm install` to install tailwindcss.
-5. Create a `.env` file and copy other the content from `.env.example` (the values will be shared privately within the group)
+6. Create a `.env` file and copy other the content from `.env.example` (the values will be shared privately within the group).
-6. Copy these 2 commands and execute it in your terminal
+7. Copy these 2 commands and execute it in your terminal.
 ```
 # For Windows CMD
 set FLASK_APP=carstep